WFPA (AM): History

 In the late 1990s and early 2000s, WFPA changed its call letters twice, to WMXN in 1997 and WDLL in 1999 (after being sold to the Delgiorno Broadcasting Corporation), before returning to the original WFPA in 2002 in the wake of a $112,000 sale to DeKalb County Community Radio.
 WFPA would then be sold to J.A.R.
 Services in 2006 and to the Wallace Broadcasting Corporation in 2010.

 On October 18, 2019, while WFPA was in the middle of its local morning show, it was served with an eviction notice by its landlord for failing to pay rent.
 Less than six hours later, the WFPA broadcast tower had been dismantled.
 Southern Torch, the owner of two radio stations in nearby Scottsboro and Stevenson, filed to buy WFPA from Wallace in 2020; at that time, the station was operating from a temporary longwire antenna.
 Southern Torch took WFPA silent on August 7, 2023, noting the considerable costs involved in restoring licensed operation and opting to "conserve economic resources" instead of continuing the longwire antenna.
 It never returned to the air; Southern Torch surrendered the license on October 25, 2024, shortly after the FCC had determined that the station had not returned to the air in a year and demanded proof of resumption of operations to avoid automatic license expiration.

-The Federal Communications Commission cancelled the station’s license on November 4, 2024.
+The FCC cancelled the WFPA license on November 4, 2024.

 Programming

-WFPA primarily broadcast syndicated Fox News conservative talk programming with syndicated national hosts, such as Jerry Doyle, Michael Savage, Gary Sullivan, Brian Kilmeade, and Rusty Humphries, as well as Alabama Crimson Tide sports.
+WFPA primarily broadcast syndicated conservative talk programming from Fox News Radio and Talk Radio Network Hosts included Jerry Doyle, Michael Savage, Gary Sullivan, Brian Kilmeade, and Rusty Humphries.
+The station also broadcast Alabama Crimson Tide sports.